BGU-SE-Courses/2023-mbt-50-67/Provengo/README.md

 See the files for a detailed description.

 $$*TODO*: Make sure that the text inside the files is informative, self-explanatory, and properly written (meaningful variable names, no magic number, etc.).
 Specifically, write for each bthread a comment that explain what it does and make sure that the bthread's name reflects its purpose.
 See the file for an example.$$

+## Tests Setup
+In order to run our tests properly, one has to run the [ManualTearDown](src/test/java/hellocucumber/ManualTearDown.java) after this, run the following file : [ManualRegisterUser](src/test/java/hellocucumber/ManualRegisterUser.java)

 ## How we tested the system
 See the last two lessons of the [Provengo Course](https://provengo.github.io/Course/Online%20Course/0.9.5/index.html) for a detailed explanation of the following steps.